HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 shs-version
 ```

-**Ubuntu distribution**
+**Ubuntu distribution:**

+- Remove `sl-driver` and `shs-version` from the rpmlist.
 - If you are using an Ubuntu distribution, all package names ending with `-devel` should be replaced with `-dev`.
 For example: `sl-driver-devel` will become `sl-driver-dev`.
-   - Exception: cray-libcxi-devel remains unchanged on Ubuntu.
-This is a known bug in SHS v13.1.0 and will be fixed in the next release.
-- `cray-hms-firmware` must be changed to `hms-firmware-serdes`.
+- Change `cray-hms-firmware` to `hms-firmware-serdes`.
-- Only DKMS instalations are supported.
+- Only DKMS installations are supported.

 **Optional:** If a specific version is required, simply specify the versions you want when adding the packages to the rpmlist.
 For example, to install a specific libfabric, add the following to the rpmlist: